zzjjjiang/python-starter/Collections/readme.md

  - Venn diagram

 # Ex 1
-- Create a program that contains a function that accepts a list of colors and returns every other one and prints the results.
+- Create a program that contains a function that accepts a List of colors and returns every other one and prints the results.

 # Ex 2
-- Create a program that contains a function takes two lists of numbers and returns a List without any duplicates with the numbers in descending order.
+- Create a program that contains a function takes two Lists of numbers and returns one List without any duplicates with the numbers in descending order.

 # Ex 3
 - Create a program that contains a function that returns the sum of a List of people passed into it: